jmackraz/baker-house/README.rst

 You may wish to go to the AWS IoT console and interactively explore the resulting Thing, Certificate, Policy and their relationships. (https://console.aws.amazon.com/iot/home).

 Note that the setup script prints an AWS "endpoint" that will be needed at run time.
 You should copy it to set the value of ``BAKERHOUSE_ENDPOINT`` in your ``setup_environment.sh`` file.
-See comments in the file if you want to work with more than one AWS account profile, and have separate endpoints for each.
+See comments in the file if you want to work with more than one AWS account profile and have separate endpoints for each.

 Alexa Skill and Lambda Function Setup